eye-division/rosa-prod-site/_projects/dragon-cafe---mental-fight-club.md

   image_path:
     width: 1600
     height: 1600
-    resize_style: "contain"
+    resize_style: contain
-    mime_type: "image/jpeg"
+    mime_type: image/jpeg
   content:
     width: 1600
     height: 1600
-    resize_style: "contain"
+    resize_style: contain
-    mime_type: "image/jpeg"
+    mime_type: image/jpeg
 ---

-The film is a powerful advocate for the work of Mental Fight Club and its SE London and City of London based project The Dragon Caf&eacute;.
-It shows the arts activities of the Caf&eacute;, particularly the choir and the singing project and hears from interviews patrons who rely on the activities for their wellbeing.&nbsp;
+The film is a powerful advocate for the work of Mental Fight Club and its SE London and City of London based project The Dragon Café.
+It shows the arts activities of the Café, particularly the choir and the singing project and hears from interviews patrons who rely on the activities for their wellbeing.&nbsp;

 The video shows how wellbeing and creative projects can have a major impact on our lives and health – particularly through offering creative outlets.